HallemLab/Wild_Worm_Codon_Adapter/README.md

 The fraction of G+C bases of the nucleic acid sequences.
 Calculated using the `seqinr` library.

 ### Inserting Introns
 Including introns into cDNA sequences can signficiant increase gene expression.
 Intron mediated enchancement of gene expression can be due to a variety of mechanisms, including by increasing the rate of transcription.
 Intron mediated enhancement occurs in *C. elegans* and *P. pacificus* (5,6), and is at least compatible with expression in *Strongyloides spp.* (7).
 Here, the desired number of introns are inserted within the DNA sequence, up to a maximum of 3 unique introns.
-Intron sequences and order are either canonical *C. elegans* synthetic introns (8), *P. pacificus* native introns (5), or PATC-rich introns that enhance germine expression of transgenes in *C. elegans* (9).
+Intron sequences and order are either canonical *C. elegans* synthetic introns (8), *P. pacificus* native introns (5), or PATC-rich introns (*smu-2* introns 3-4) that enhance germine expression of transgenes in *C. elegans* (9).

 #### Intron Number and Spacing
 The Fire lab established three unique introns, spaced equidistantly within a gene as canon (8); this configuration is thus set as default, and is recommended.
 In *C. elegans*, the location of the intron site influences the degree of intron mediated enhancement, such that a single 5′-intron is more effective than a single 3′-intron [6,9].
 Therefore when only 1 or 2 introns are desired, 3 possible intron insertion sites are identified and filled as needed, starting from the 5′ site.